Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs.md

       "retryPolicy": 3,
     ```

-    If the state is `pending`, wait for the job finish before rebooting this node.
-If the state is `failed`, this means the failed CFS job state preceded this worker rebuild, and that can be addressed independent of rebuilding this worker.
-If the state is `unconfigured` and the NCN personalization procedure has not been done as part of an install yet, this can be ignored.
+    If the configurationStatus is `pending`, wait for the job finish before rebooting this node.
+If the configurationStatus is `failed`, this means the failed CFS job configurationStatus preceded this worker rebuild, and that can be addressed independent of rebuilding this worker.
+If the configurationStatus is `unconfigured` and the NCN personalization procedure has not been done as part of an install yet, this can be ignored.

 1. Drain the node to clear any pods running on the node.